How can we

 CEDA promotes learning through many secondary education avenues (including numerous colleges and universities).
 CEDA employees can apply for tuition reimbursement for courses you choose to take to advance your employment with CEDA.

-CEDA has created an Aboriginal operator training program which assists aboriginal employees who are looking to advance in the company with the skills and tools you need to achieve your career aspirations.
-Visit our Aboriginal Relations page to learn more.
+CEDA has created an Indigenous Operator Training program, which assists Indigenous employees who are looking to advance in the company with the skills and tools you need to achieve your career aspirations.
+Visit our Indigenous Relations page to learn more.

 CEDA operates state-of-art training facilities in: